Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

-Experiment A shows that some investors have implicit biases against minority founders, while there are also some impact funds that support minority founders a lot.
-So how divided is the investment community in terms of their attitude towards minority founders, and what separates us?
-To answer this question, I develop a consistent decision-based heterogeneous effect estimator using the ``leave-one-out” technique in Experiment A.\footnote{Junlong Feng provides crucial help and discussions for developing this estimator.
-Our ongoing research work will provide the generalized form of the estimator and guidance on its application in the real world.} This estimator uses exogeneous ``within-individual" level randomization to test what the separate driving forces are of the ``anti-minority" groups and the ``pro-minority groups," which are defined by investors' indicated decisions.
-The estimator finds that the split between investors' attitudes towards female founders is larger than those towards Asian and older founders.
-For gender bias, investors who prefer not contacting female founders expect that women-led startups have 16.40 percentile ranks lower potential financial returns than men-led startups.
-However, investors who prefer contacting female founders expect that women-led startups have 7.93 percentile ranks higher potential financial returns than men-led startups.
-Therefore, holding different beliefs is an important reason for this split in attitudes towards female founders.
-Similarly, the decisions of the ``anti-Asian" and ``anti-older" groups, who prefer not contacting these startup founders, are also mainly affected by their beliefs that these startups are not profitable.
+Experiment A shows that some investors exhibit implicit discrimination against female and Asian founders.
+However, there are also some impact funds that support minority founders in the sample.
+So, how divided is the investment community in terms of their attitude towards minority founders, and what separates us?
+To answer this question in Experiment A, I develop a consistent ``decision-based heterogeneous effect" estimator by using the ``leave-one-out" technique and exploiting both the rich data and the exogeneous ``within-individual" randomization of the IRR experiment.\footnote{Junlong Feng has provided crucial help and discussions for developing this estimator.} Standard heterogeneous effects rely on participants' pre-determined demographic information.
+However, since each investor evaluates multiple randomized profiles, researchers can identify ``individual-level" preferences and classify the participants into an ``anti-minority" group and a ``pro-minority" group based on their indicated decisions.
+The estimator finds that investors' profitability ratings can explain investors' heterogeneous contact decisions more than other mechanisms.
+For example, investors who prefer not to contact female founders expect women-led startups to have 16.40 percentile ranks lower potential financial returns than men-led startups.
+However, investors who prefer to contact female founders expect women-led startups to have 7.93 percentile ranks higher potential financial returns than men-led startups.
+However, investors' availability ratings are not significantly different between the ``pro-minority" groups and ``anti-minority" groups.
+Similar ``decision-based heterogeneous effects" also exist when investigating racial discrimination and agism.
+Therefore, holding different beliefs in the profitability of minority-led startups and majority-led startups is an important reason for the polarization in investors' attitudes towards minority founders.